 The well regarded Manzanillo and the lesser known Californian Queen olives make up the majority of the fruit destined for our table olives.
 We also select some of the best of the Frantoio fruit.

 The Californian Queen are the very first olives we pick.
 They are picked green, just before they start to turn colour.
-This gives them a crispness in texture – and ensures they do not fall apart in the brine solution as they cure over several months!
+This gives them a crispness in texture.
 These are sold in a brine solution and are not marinated.
 They are perfect as stand alone olives, or to use in various recipes requiring green olives.

 Manzanillo are picked later in the season when they are much riper, and have largely all turned black in colour.
 They suit any number of different marinades and we sell a chilli and garlic blend along with an Italian herb and garlic blend.